yast/y2r/spec/y2r_spec.md

 ### Modules

 Y2R translates YCP modules as Ruby classes that are instantiated.
+Toplevel variables become instance variables, toplevel functions become methods and toplevel statements (such as imports) are moved into the `main` method.
+Constructor becomes a regular method, which is called from `main`.
+Global variables and functions are explicitly published.

 #### YCP (complete code)